Mahboob-A/online-judge/README.md

 Python

 #### Why testcases and input are being passed from client
-This is a PoC for AlgoCode - A DSA problem solving platform implemented in microservices architecture just like Leetcode.
+This is a Revamped Implementation of Online Judge for AlgoCode - A DSA problem solving platform implemented in microservices architecture just like Leetcode.

-This PoC simplifies to the code execution.
-If you just want a monolithic application to test how an secure code execution should happend with test cases comparison to generate a DSA platform like answer this is a handy tool.
+This Judge simplifies to the code execution.
+If you just want a monolithic application to test how an secure code execution should happend with test cases comparison to generate a DSA platform like answer, this is a handy tool.

-You can extend it to save the testcases and inputs in database.

-All these are implemented in AlgoCode, please refer to here.
-[AlgoCode](https://github.com/Mahboob-A/algocode-backend)
+This Judge is implemented in the [Remote Code Execution Engine](https://github.com/Mahboob-A/rcee) Service of the [AlgoCode](https://github.com/Mahboob-A/algocode-backend) Platform.

 #### How secure is the execution
 The C++ code will be executed in a secure docker container.
 The container has no privileges and all other possible privileges has been dropped.

 The container can handle any kind of `DoS Attack` like `fork bomb` and any other form of resource starvation attack.

 A new sibling container is spawn to execute the code.

-As the container is auto terminated within `5 seconds`, and only allocated `.5 cpu`, `300mb` of RAM with no `swap` available, hard limit of `nproc` is set to `50` and hard limit of `nofile` is also set to `50`, it can not run any heavily `process` or `descriptor` oriented tasks.
+As the container is auto terminated within `5 seconds`, and only allocated `.5 cpu`, `300mb` of RAM with no `swap` available, hard limit of `nproc` is set to `50` and hard limit of `nofile` set to `50`, it can not run any heavily `process` or `descriptor` oriented tasks.

 However, you can tweak the settings as per you need as well.